-Whether your favorite NFL team is off to a 1-0 start, or your college alma mater has been on the losing end of the scoreboard the past two weeks, football season is here.
+Whether your favorite NFL team is off to a perfect start, or your college alma mater has been on the losing end of the scoreboard these past few weeks, football season is here.

 The kickoff to the college and pro games mean many things — kitchens filled with snacks, weekend afternoons firmly planted on the couch, and some of the busiest days of the year for VITAC captioners.
 As a 24/7, 365-day-a-year operation, busy days are nothing new to our captioners, production coordinators, schedulers, and supervisors.
 This time of year, however, brings a perfect storm of programming and sports scheduling.
 (And next month is no quieter as the NFL and college seasons kick into high gear, the Major League Baseball playoffs lead into the World Series, the National Hockey League drops the puck, and the National Basketball Association tips off a new season.)

-The NFL kicked off its opening slate of games last weekend while college football rushed into Week 2 of action.
-And VITAC was there for all the gridiron excitement, captioning dozens of NCAA and NFL games.
+The professional and college football season kicked off its opening slate of games earlier this month, and VITAC was there for all the gridiron excitement, captioning dozens of NCAA and NFL games.

 Captioning live sporting events can be a challenge for captioners and production teams as the games often include multiple, fast-talking announcers (who sometimes speak over each other), quick play-by-play calls, unique statistics, and sport-specific terms and jargon